gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     If the `auth-cookie` option is set, and the client provided a correct authentication cookie, then the client is accepted.

-    On start, the server checks the `"~/.pulse-cookie"` file.
+    On start, the server checks a cookie file, usually located at `"~/.config/pulse/cookie"`.
 If the file isn't writable, the server reads a cookie from it.
 Otherwise, it generates a new random cookie and writes it to the file.
 Optionally, the server also stores the cookie into the X11 root window properties.

-    Client searches for a cookie in an environment variable, in the X11 root window properties, in parameters provided by the application, and in the `"~/.pulse-cookie"` file (in this order).
+    Client searches for a cookie in an environment variable, in the X11 root window properties, in parameters provided by the application, and in the cookie file (in this order).

 5. **auth-ip-acl**